On Teissier's example of an equisingularity class that cannot be defined over the rationals: Grünbaum's example

 \tikzset{ add/.style args={#1 and #2}{ to path={ ($(\tikztostart)!-#1!(\tikztotarget)$)--($(\tikztotarget)!-#2!(\tikztostart)$) \tikztonodes},add/.default={.2 and .2}}}

 \\ \\ \hglue 2truecm Arrangement $\mathcal C$

 \\ \\ \hglue 2truecm Arrangement {$\mathcal C' $} \end{multicols}

 As Grünbaum shows in \cite[Theorem 2.28]{Grunpaper}, any arrangement equiconfigurational with $\mathcal C$ (i.e. corresponding by a one-to-one bijection of lines) is projectively equivalent either to $\mathcal C$ or $\mathcal C' $, by a projective isomorphism that induces exactly the same one-to-one correspondence of lines and points.
-Moreover this arrangement, or any arrangement equiconfigurational with it, cannot be defined over the field of rational numbers $\Q$, that is, cannot be given by points with rational coordinates and lines with rational coefficients.
+Moreover, this arrangement, or any arrangement equiconfigurational with it, cannot be defined over $\Q$, that is, cannot be given by points with rational coordinates and lines defined by equations with rational coefficients.
 This follows by a direct computation as in the proof of \cite[Theorem 2.28]{Grunpaper}, or from its statement, because the cross-ratio of the four lines at the point $I$ (or the cross-ratio of the four points on the line $AB$) is irrational.

 \begin{example} Consider the points of the arrangement $\mathcal C'$ as points of $\C$ as follows: $I=0$, $K=1$ and $A,B,C,D$ correspond to the primitive fifth roots of unity (i.e. we consider the picture with the $x$-axis directed downwards).
-Let $G$ be the Galois group of the field $\F$, the extension of the rational numbers $\Q$ by the real coordinates of the fifth primitive roots of unity.
-The extension $[\F:\Q]=4$ and we may take $\sqrt{10+2\sqrt{5}}$ as its primitive element.
-The set of the fifth roots of unity and their opposite numbers, i.e. the set of the tenth roots of unity, is stable by the action of $G$.
+Let $G$ be the Galois group of the field $\F$, the extension of $\Q$ by the real coordinates of the fifth primitive roots of unity.
+The extension has $[\F:\Q]=4$ and we may take $\sqrt{10+2\sqrt{5}}$ as its primitive element.
+The set of fifth roots of unity and their opposite numbers, i.e. the set of tenth roots of unity, is stable by the action of $G$.

 Let us add to the family of lines of $\mathcal C'$ the 10th line $\overline{JK}$.
 Denote by $l_i(x,y)= x - b_iy -a_i$, $i=1,2,. . . , 9$, the equations of the 9 lines in the arrangement $\mathcal C'$ and take $l(x,y)= y$ as the equation of the 10th one.
 The group $G$ acts on these lines by conjugating their coefficients.
 Since the set of points defining these lines, and hence the set of the lines, is $G$ invariant, we conclude that the equation $l\prod_{i=1}^{9} l_i(x,y)$ is $G$ invariant, that is, it is a polynomial with rational coefficients.
-As $l$ is fixed by $G$, we get that $ \prod_{i=1}^{9} l_i(x,y)$, a polynomial defining the union of the lines in $\mathcal C'$, has rational coefficients. \end{example}
+As $l$ is fixed by $G$, we deduce that $ \prod_{i=1}^{9} l_i(x,y)$, a polynomial defining the union of the lines in $\mathcal C'$, has rational coefficients. \end{example}

 To break the symmetry of the above arrangement we add the line $\overline{HE}$ to the arrangement $\mathcal C'$.
 The resulting arrangement consists of 10 lines intersecting at 18 points, including the point at infinity, the intersection of the lines $\overline {AD}$ and $\overline {HE}$.
 Denote this arrangement by $\overline {\mathcal C'}$.